-- 6.1 All meetings of the Council shall be held within the County Buildings, Ayr at 10.00 am or at such other place or hour as the Council or the Provost or Depute Provost may from time to time direct.
-Where it is deemed appropriate, the Chief Executive, in consultation with the Provost, may also call for a meeting of the Council to take place on a wholly remote basis by electronic means or in circumstances whereby some Councillors attend the Council Chambers/ County Buildings and others take part via remote means. - In the event of the business of the meeting not being completed within 4 hours, then, unless a motion to continue the meeting for a further specified period has been moved, seconded and voted upon without discussion, the meeting will stand adjourned and the remaining business will be carried forward to the next or another meeting. - 6.3 Nothing in this Standing Order will prejudice the power of the Provost, at his/ her discretion, to adjourn temporarily any meeting for a brief period.
+- All meetings of the Council shall be held within the County Buildings, Ayr at 10.00 am or at such other place or hour as the Council or the Provost or Depute Provost may from time to time direct.
+Where it is deemed appropriate, the Chief Executive, in consultation with the Provost, may also call for a meeting of the Council to take place on a wholly remote basis by electronic means or in circumstances whereby some Councillors attend the Council Chambers/ County Buildings and others take part via remote means. - In the event of the business of the meeting not being completed within 4 hours, then, unless a motion to continue the meeting for a further specified period has been moved, seconded and voted upon without discussion, the meeting will stand adjourned and the remaining business will be carried forward to the next or another meeting. - Nothing in this Standing Order will prejudice the power of the Provost, at his/ her discretion, to adjourn temporarily any meeting for a brief period, and the Provost shall adjourn the meeting for a period of 20 minutes after approximately 2 hours provided there has been no earlier adjournment.
+At the expiry of this period, the Provost shall recommence the meeting provided it is guorate.